Irvinehimself/Irvines-Firejail-Extras/README.md

 1. Run [*FjTools-GuessMissingLibs*](#fjtools-guessmissinglibs) and enter `firefox`
 1. Make a backup copy of the resulting file `GuessPrivateLib-firefox`
 1. Try the list `Libraries-firefox` to see if provides the missing functionality.
-1. If successful, use *bisection* to eliminate unseeded shared objects.
+1. If successful, use *bisection* to eliminate unneeded shared objects.
 1. Otherwise, use the provided "chop marks" to systematically test each section of the `GuessPrivateLib-firefox` file to see if it provides the missing functionality.
 1. Once you find the required section, use *bisection* to eliminate unneeded shared objects.
 1. Run further tests for core functionality and repeat steps 6, 7 and 8 as needed.